 The elephant ride only goes to the Central part of the park, but with the jeep, you can visit all areas of Kaziranga National Park.
 Jeep Safari started from 7.30 am to 9.30 am & 2 pm to 3.30 pm.
 If going around with a jeep, you will cover much bigger areas of the park, but you will not get up close to the One-Horned Rhinos as if you with elephant ride.

-The best season to visit Kaziranga National Park is between November 1st to April 30th when the park is open every day.
-The park is partly open between October 1st to October 30th and May 1st to May 31st, depends on weather conditions.
-But it’s CLOSED between June 1st to September 30th.
+The best season to visit Kaziranga National Park is from November 1st to April 30th when the park is open every day.
+The park is partly open from October 1st to October 30th, and May 1st to May 31st depends on weather conditions.
+But it’s CLOSED from June 1st to September 30th.